rdela/theme-konbanwa/README.md

 ## How to contribute

-If you spot any bugs, please use [Issue Tracker](https://github.com/panr/hugo-theme-hello-friend/issues) or if you want to add a new feature directly please create a new [Pull Request](https://github.com/panr/hugo-theme-hello-friend/pulls).
+If you spot any bugs, please use [Issue Tracker](https://github.com/rdela/theme-konbanwa/issues) or if you want to add a new feature directly please create a new [Pull Request](https://github.com/rdela/theme-konbanwa/pulls).

-## `Hello Friend` theme user?
+## `Konbanwa` theme user?

 I'd be happy to know more about you and what you are doing.
-If you want to share it, please make a contribution and [add your site to the list](https://github.com/panr/hugo-theme-hello-friend/blob/master/USERS.md)! 🤗
+If you want to share it, please make a contribution and [add your site to the list](https://github.com/rdela/theme-konbanwa/blob/master/USERS.md)! 🤗

-## Licence
+## License

-Copyright © 2019 Radosław Kozieł ([@panr](https://twitter.com/panr))
+Copyright © 2019 Ricky de Laveaga ([@rickydelaveaga](https://twitter.com/rickydelaveaga))

 The theme is released under the MIT License.
-Check the [original theme license](https://github.com/panr/hugo-theme-hello-friend/blob/master/LICENSE.md) for additional licensing information.
+Check the [original theme license](https://github.com/rdela/theme-konbanwa/blob/master/LICENSE.md) for additional licensing information.